xUhEngwAng/912-notes/words.md

 > (adj)a deductible expense is a cost that you can subtract from the earnings on which you have to pay income tax.</br>
 > (n)a part of the cost of an accident, injury etc that you agree to pay yourself when you buy insurance.

+	- Expenses like office phone bills are tax-deductible.
 	- Customers can lower insurance premiums by taking higher deductibles.

 + odds